CompNet/Sachan/README.md

 See [the Narrative Matching README](./src/narrative_matching/README.md) for more details.

-These scripts will produce a number of files in folder `out`.
+These scripts produce a number of files in folder `out`.

 # Dependencies